loganhoughton/tests-cases-POC/README.md

-# Tests Cases POC
+# Logan Houghton's Repo

-Proof-of-concept for a test suite
+##Hello!
+My name is Logan Houghton and this Repo acts as a practice suite as I learn.